From Harakiri (1962) to Seven Samurai (1954), these are the best Samurai movies of all time.

 1. Seven Samurai (1954)

 Akira Kurosawa’s Seven Samurai is not only the best samurai movie, but also one of the greatest films of all time.
 No superlatives can quite adequately describe this epic.
-The 3.5-hour long black-and-white action drama is set in 16th century Japan, an era of civil war, social upheaval, and starvation.
+The 3.5-hour-long black-and-white action drama is set in 16th-century Japan, an era of civil war, social upheaval, and starvation.
 When the inhabitants of a village are threatened by bandits, they hire a band of ronin – masterless or unemployed samurai – to protect their livelihood.
-It’s primarily good versus evil narrative that was amplified by the most revolutionary visual storytelling.
+It’s primarily a good versus evil narrative that was amplified by the most revolutionary visual storytelling.

 If you’d like to explore the samurai genre beyond Kurosawa, here are some more titles.
 Orochi (1925), Samurai Saga (1959), Sword of the Beast (1965), Samurai Spy (1965), Goyokin (1969), Zatoichi Meets Yojimbo (1970), Gonza the Spearman(1986), Gohatto (1999), When the Last Sword is Drawn (2002), Blade of the Immortal (2017), Killing (2018).